IEEE-ITSS-HAIT/2024-IEEE-ITSS-PBP/README.md

 ## ❓ Q&A Session

 ### ❔ Question 1: How to register for the competition?
 - **Answer:** When the training and validation data are ready to be released, registration for the competition will open in Mid-July via the Codalab platform.
-Pre-registration is not needed to participate in the competition.
+Please first register account on Codalab with official email, the competition registration link will be released soon.

 ### ❔ Question 2: Where to download the data?
 - **Answer:** As of June 15th, we have released the sample data with annotations.
 Full competition training and validation data will be released in Mid-July.
 Final testing data will be released in early September (September 4th as the tentative date).